Roblox/creator-docs/content/en-us/tutorials/core/scripting/script-game-behavior.md

    `onTouchedEvent()` handler to every coin's touch event by doing the
    following:

-   - **Loop through all the coins** - We will loop through each of the coins using [general iteration](https://luau-lang.org/performance#optimized-table-iteration).
+   - **Loop through all the coins** - Loop through each of the coins using general iteration.
    - **Connect the handler to the event** - In each iteration of the loop, the coin is enabled by default, so it's visible in the 3D world during the initial start of the experience.
 The `onCoinTouched()` handler method is also